pallets/flask/docs/deploying/mod_wsgi.rst

 *   Tightly integrated with Apache httpd.
 *   Supports Windows directly.
-*   Requires a compiler to install.
-Requires Apache installed separately on Windows.
+*   Requires a compiler and the Apache development headers to install.
 *   Does not require a reverse proxy setup.

 This page outlines the basics of running mod_wsgi-express, not the more